 There’s a change at the top of The Tonight Show: Jamie Granet-Bederman, a longtime producer on the NBC late night staple, has been elevated to showrunner.

 She takes over for Gavin Purcell, who is returning to an overall deal at Universal Television.
 Granet-Bederman is also bringing on former Tonight Show head writer Nedaa Sweiss as co-showrunner.
 The new collaboration also means that Jimmy Fallon is staying put in his coveted late-night gig.
 Sources confirm to THR that Fallon has also signed a contract extension to stay put past 2021.
-(NBC did not comment on Fallon's contract, and it's not immediately clear how long the extension is for five years — keeping him on the air through 2026.)
+(At NBCUniversal’s upfront in May 2021, the company confirmed Fallon’s extension is for five years — keeping him on the air through 2026.)